gazay/talks/README.md

   warn: 'WE GONNA DIE!!!'
 ```

-The same you can do in your code dynamicly through Talks.config instance.
+You can also do it in your code dynamically through Talks.config instance.

-You can configure now only default voice for `say` method and voices and messages for 4 types of talks: `info, warn, success, error`
+You can configure only the default voice for `say` method and voices and messages for 4 types of talks: `info, warn, success, error`

 For command-line commands you can configure default voices and hook messages: